 Here’s how to clone DNS records for an existing domain:

 Click on the more options ellipsis corresponding to the domain whose DNS records you would like to clone and select Clone from the menu.

 Enter the name of the new domain in the New Domain field.

 Click Create.
 The DNS records will then be copied from the existing domain to the domain.

-If one of your domain names has expired or if you want to start hosting it on another DNS provider, you should permanently remove the domain and all of its associated DNS records.
+If one of your domain names has expired or if you want to start hosting it on another DNS provider, you should permanently delete the domain and all of its associated DNS records.

-From the Domains section of the Cloud Manager, find the domain you would like to remove and click its more options ellipsis.
+From the Domains section of the Cloud Manager, find the domain you would like to delete and click its more options ellipsis.

-Select Remove to permanently delete the domain, including all associated DNS records.
-It can take up to 30 minutes for the changes to take effect.
+Select Delete to permanently delete the domain, including all associated DNS records.
+It will only take a few minutes for the changes to take effect.

-CautionOnce removed, you MUST delete the Linode nameserver entries from the domain at the registrar level.
-This is a very important step; if the entries are not removed, someone could use your domain without your permission.
+CautionOnce deleted, you MUST delete the Linode nameserver entries from the domain at the registrar level.
+This is a very important step; if the entries are not deleted, someone could use your domain without your permission.